BenjaminCrout/Exercises/Readme.txt

   That means when you turn 20, you've been alive for 628992000 seconds, and if you make it to 100, you will have lived 3144960000 seconds.
 Make them count!

-NOTE: Use descriptive variable names, and calculate the values.

 Expected output for lrthw_ex1.rb file when run from the command line is:

   Hello World!